 IMPORTANT!
 Report Timing Summary does not cover the bus skew constraints.
-To report the bus skew constraints, you must run the $report_bus_skew$ command separately on the command line.
+To report the bus skew constraints, you must run the report\bus\skew command separately on the command line.
 There is no GUI support for this command.

-For a comprehensive Timing Signoff Verification methodology, see this link in the UltraFast Design Methodology Guide for the Vivado Design Suite (UG949).
+For a comprehensive Timing Signoff Verification methodology, see this link in the UltraFast Design Methodology Guide for Xilinx FPGAs and SoCs (UG949).